opencv/opencv/doc/js_tutorials/js_imgproc/js_histograms/js_histogram_begins/js_histogram_begins.markdown

 Here is a demo.
 Canvas elements named calcHistCanvasInput and calcHistCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

-@note cv.minMaxLoc() can finds the global minimum and maximum in an array.

 \htmlonly
 <!DOCTYPE html>
 <head>